-• offset (int) - when limit is given, the offset to start returning packages from ckan.logic.action.get.revision_list(context, data_dict)
+• offset (int) - when limit is given, the offset to start returning packages from ckan.logic.action.get.current_package_list_with_resources (context, data_dict) Return a list of the site's datasets (packages) and their resources.

 The list is sorted most-recently-modified first.